-The Boaz Trust works to do the same – offering accommodation and support to destitute asylum seekers and refugees in Greater Manchester.
+The Boaz Trust works to do the same – offering accommodation and support to people who are seeking sanctuary in Greater Manchester.

-Our client support team works with people who are facing homelessness because of their immigration status, helping them to move on to more stable accommodation wherever possible, finding a positive resolution to the situation that made them homeless in the first place.
+Our support team works with people who are facing homelessness because of their immigration status, helping them to move on to more stable accommodation wherever possible, finding a positive resolution to the situation that made them homeless in the first place.
 We ensure people are able to meet their basic needs, and have access to medical care and legal advice.

-We speak up with and for asylum seekers and refugees, and advocate for their rights.
+We speak up with and for people seeking asylum and refugees, and advocate for their rights.
 We are passionate about working to create a just and compassionate asylum system.

 You can find our most recent trustees annual report and accounts on the Charity Commission website here.